bjohnson05/cmsi186/cmsi186-Spring2020/homework07/README.md

 * Solve this problem analytically in your head, as well as programmatically &ndash; and make sure that your program and your analysis confirm one another!
 * Your program should be able to simulate one million experiments or more, and provide feedback to the user if it is taking a long time
 * Make sure that you handle any errors that arise from user input, as usual
-* Write a test harness Java program which is similar to the ones you have been provided this semester and use it to run your program.
-Redirect its output to a text file.
+* You are free to write as few or as many extra methods as you see fit
+* Your program must output TWO NUMBERS:
+   * the actual probability calculation as described in class
+   * the approximation made using the number of experiments
+* Create a <q>test harness</q> batch file or shell script that will run your program at least 20 times, with varying values for <code>N</code> and <code>number of experiments</code> and output the results to a <q>testresults.txt</q> file using the redirection operator from the command line ["<code>&gt;&gt;</code>"].
 * Write a short research report that explains, in one paragraph, how your mental analysis of the problem helped you develop your program.
 * Use the <q>javadocs</p> tool to produce a set of documentation for this project; make sure there are no errors when you run the tool on your program code.

-You will submit your program, your test harness, and your research report as the products for this assignment.
+You will submit your program, your testresults.txt file, your test harness script, and your research report as the products for this assignment.

 ### Notes:
 1. No notes for this assignment at this time.